Setting up your events

 Besides those customization features, there's a way of changing and making direct appearance changes on the Virtual Lobby (on available layouts, background images, and default font, for example).
 To do so, you'll have to go to Event > Virtual Lobby.

 When applicable, the registration form should be set up at this moment.
-Registration is available for the Express, Advanced, and Full plans.
+Click here to check which plans include Registration features.

 To access your registration form, go to Marketing > Registration > Registration Form.
 Here, you'll be able to add/delete questions, check the answers, and share your form.